-Your domain name is the name by which you are going to be known over the internet.
+Your domain name is the name by which you will be known over the Internet.
 It is the unique address of your blog over the internet.
-Decide a short and straightforward name that isn’t a homophone.
-Don’t stress over the name a lot that it prevents you from starting the blog, as it will take time to transform it into a brand.
+Decide on a short and straightforward name that isn’t a homophone.
+At the same time, do not worry too much about the domain name.
+If it is weird, the chances are that it is unique.
+It will take time to transform it into a brand.

-Users who know your domain can type it into the address bar of the browser.
+Users who know your domain can type it into the browser’s address bar.
 But others can discover you through online search engines, such as Bing or Google.
 Hence, you must come up with a unique blog name.

 Choose a hosting web central service from GoDaddy or BlueHost.
 Both are cheap and boast good customer support.
 Go with the basic plan and ensure to opt for domain privacy and protection.

-Finally, choose WordPress as your CRM platform as it is user-friendly, reliable, and offers many free plugins.
+Preferably choose WordPress as your CRM platform.
+It is user-friendly, reliable, and offers many free plugins.

 The most tempting benefit of choosing WordPress is its plethora of plugins.
 They will ease your life and help personalize the website.

-Tip: There are over 52,000+ plugins.
-Install the necessary ones, or they will end up slowing your page speed.
+Tip: There are over 52,000+ wordpress plugins.
+Install the necessary ones, or they will slow down your page speed.

 Here are some essential plugins: